mbodm/WOWCAM/README.md

 # WOWCAM
 A simple World of Warcraft addon manager for CurseForge addons

+🔥🔥🔥 Big news: WOWCAM is finally released! 🔥🔥🔥

+After nearly 1.5 years of development, and A LOT of crazy coding, i need to finally quote Walter (Breaking Bad):
+> All bad things must come to an end

 #### Under construction

 The new WOWCAM tool ("_**W**orld **o**f **W**arcraft **C**urse **A**ddon **M**anager_") evolves here...